Style Rules¶

 variable-naming¶

-Ensures variable names follow snake_case convention.
+Ensures variable names follow naming conventions.

 | Property | Value |